Helen Baxendale: Stage

 Baxendale starred as Christine in Patrick Marber's After Miss Julie, and in 2005 appeared as Romy, the title role in The Woman Before at the Royal Court alongside Nigel Lindsay, Saskia Reeves, Tom Riley and Georgia Taylor.
 She played Ophelia in Hamlet (the Marovitz Hamlet) alongside Henry Ian Cusick.
 She was nominated for an Ian Charleson Award (best classical actor under 30) for her 1993 performance in Soldiers at the Glasgow Citizens Theatre.
 In 2009 Baxendale played Lara in Amongst Friends alongside Aden Gillett and Emma Cunniffe at Hampstead Theatre.

 Radio

-In 2008, Baxendale guest starred in episode three of the award winning BBC radio comedy Cabin Pressure.
+In 2008, Baxendale guest starred in episode three of the award-winning BBC radio comedy Cabin Pressure.

 Personal life

 Baxendale has been with her boyfriend David L. Williams since her Glasgow days.
 Together they have three children.
 Her first pregnancy was written into An Unsuitable Job for a Woman and her second was written into the fourth series of Cold Feet.
 Baxendale's oldest child is the actress Nell Williams.

-Due to Baxendale's first pregnancy, and the fact that she lived in the UK rather than the US, her character was written out of Friends earlier than the writers had originally intended.
-She appeared in only 14 episodes, despite her character dating, marrying, and divorcing Ross Geller (David Schwimmer), one of the show's six leads.
+Due to Baxendale's first pregnancy, and that she lived in the UK rather than the US, her character was written out of Friends earlier than the writers had originally intended.
+She appeared in only 14 episodes, despite her character dating, marrying, and divorcing Ross Geller, one of the show's six leads.